LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Introduction

-\ak{Beyond standard classification tasks,} a subset of research has applied language models to more complex, theory-driven categories.
-For example, \citet{erhard2025popbert} develop PopBERT, a fine-tuned transformer trained to detect populist rhetoric and ideological dimensions in \ak{German} Bundestag speeches using a custom annotation scheme. \citet{card2022computational} analyze 140 years of U.S. political speech with fine-tuned RoBERTa and BERT models to classify immigration tone, identify rhetorical frames, and detect dehumanizing metaphors, demonstrating the utility of fine-tuned LMs for large-scale, theory-aligned analysis. \ak{Related work has applied fine-tuned models to pragmatic and rhetorical categories in German parliamentary debates, such as speaker attribution, speech acts, and opinion role labelling \citep{reinig2024politics, rehbein2024out, rehbein2024new}.} In contrast to fine-tuned approaches, \citet{ranjit2024oath} use general-purpose LLMs (e.g., GPT-4, Flan-T5) to apply a custom typology of attitudes toward homelessness, developed from framing theory and grounded theory.
-Their evaluation focuses on aggregate trends and correlations with external structural indicators, using LLMs to annotate a large corpus of tweets at scale and over time.
+Beyond standard classification tasks, a subset of research has applied language models to more complex, theory-driven categories. \citet{erhard2025popbert} develop PopBERT, a fine-tuned transformer for detecting populist rhetoric in German Bundestag speeches, while \citet{card2022computational} analyze 140 years of U.S. political speech with fine-tuned RoBERTa and BERT models to classify immigration tone, frames, and dehumanizing metaphors.
+Other work fine-tune models for pragmatic and rhetorical categories in German debates, such as speaker attribution, speech acts, and opinion roles \citep{reinig2024politics, rehbein2024out, rehbein2024new}.
+In contrast to fine-tuned approaches, \citet{ranjit2024oath} use general-purpose LLMs (e.g., GPT-4, Flan-T5) with a custom typology of attitudes toward homelessness to annotate large-scale Twitter data and study aggregate trends.